 On Thursday evening Greenwich Public Schools hosted its 31st annual Community Service Awards ceremony.
-The even was the brainchild of former superintendent Ernest Fleishman.
+The event was the brainchild of former superintendent Ernest Fleishman.

 “I call him a superintendent emeritus because he distinguished himself in his career,” said Current Superintendent Dr. Sal Corda, who said that many years ago when he was an administrator in New York, he was aware of Dr. Fleishman.

 Dr. Fleishman explained the genesis of the awards, recalling a time when he drove on Route 1 over the state line from Port Chester, NY into Greenwich to see signs recognizing the town’s athletes.
 He said that in addition to athletes and academic stars the school system should recognized students who give of themselves.
-“I thought they should have an award for community service.
-“It leaves you knowing that the world will be in good hands,” he said.
+“I thought they should have an award for community service.”

 “We are a community of volunteers,” said First Selectman Peter Tesei.
 “This community is very proud of everyone of you.”